-The UVA Music and Visual Arts Festival as a hybrid outcome of a workshop of collaborative construction, a space for celebration and a non-waste landscape.
+The hybrid outcome of a construction workshop, a space for celebration and a non-waste landscape.

 In the small village of Ronda (Malaga, Spain) there is an old stone built monastery in Ronda (Malaga), now converted to a winery house, with views at the valley of Ronda.
 It is the place where the UVA Music Festival took place, during the summers of 2017 and 2018, in definitely one of the most incredible landscapes we have ever worked at.